Araknor99/server-bot/README.md

 # server-bot
 A Bot I am making to manage a minecraft server via discord.
+This is work in progress!